abisekhsubedi/abisekhsubedi/README.md

 Hi, I'm Abisekh Subedi, a passionate front-End web developer from Nepal.

 <!-- - 🔭 I’m currently working [untitled] -->
-- 🌱 I’m currently learning UI/UX, JavaScript & Go-lang.
+- 🌱 I’m currently learning UI/UX and javascript.
 - 👯 I’m looking for new challenges to improve as designer/developer
 - 💬 Ask me about anything [here](https://linkedin.com/in/abisekh-subedi-3871841ab)